 Once there is room in your archives, go through your current files.
 You probably are sitting on some open files that are not open anymore.

 - Archive according to procedures.
 When you have current client files ready to go to the archives, be sure to put them away in compliance with file closing procedures.
-(If you don’t have those in place, it’s a great time to draft them, including sending a closing letter, reconciling your trust account, and refunding any unearned fees.)
+(If you don’t have those in place, it’s a very good time to draft them, including sending a closing letter, reconciling your trust account, and refunding any unearned fees.)

 - Archive current operating files.
 Operating and administrative files can grow bloated and create a mess in your filing cabinet.
 Close out current year files and start fresh ones for next year.
 Put this year’s files in your archives.

-If you do not have the space, consider scanning files and then destroying the originals.
+If you do not have space, consider scanning files and then destroying the originals.
 Even if you think the records are available elsewhere (such as bank statements from the institution), keep the statements on hand if you can.
-While many records are available from the original source, the time and effort required to get them can be costly.
+While many records are available from the original source, the time and effort required getting them can be costly.
 In terms of ethics inquiries, the faster you can respond with copies of those records, the better.

 On the personal side, check in on your retirement contributions and college savings accounts.
-It’s a good time to make sure you have made your yearly contributions (or have a plan in place to make them by April 15) and check your investment allocations.
+It’s a good time to make sure you have made your yearly contributions (or have a plan in place to make them by April 15) and to check your investment allocations.

 Get Your Credit Reports

 Among the issues you may find on your credit report are accounts or judgments that could come back to haunt you before ethics regulators.
 You may also find problems that could impact your ability to borrow to expand your firm, take on a large contingency case, or meet other goals you have set for your practice.

 Check on the vendors you have been using this year and see if they remain your best choice.
 Can you get a better deal on your Internet, timekeeping software, cell phone, office space, or any other service you use?